insightsengineering/JointSurvivalModels.jl/paper.md

     end
 end
 ```
 When sampling the posterior the logpdf function of the joint model is called conditioned on specific parameters.
 The numerical calculation of the likelihood is then used in the sampling process.
-Additionally the implementation of generating random samples of a joint distribution enables Turing.jl to sample a joint distribution.
-This allows to create posterior predictive checks or simulations which are a major step in a Bayesian workflow when validating a model.
+Additionally the implementation of generating random samples of a joint distribution enables Turing.jl [@Turing.jl] to sample a joint distribution.
+This allows to create posterior predictive checks or simulations which are a major step in a Bayesian workflow when validating a model [@BayesianWorkflow].

 --- show plots of kaplan-meier and posterior joint distribution survival
 As well as allowing individual predictions by producing conditional survival graphs.